terencechow/PrimeNumberMultiplicationTable/README.md

 2) I would look at more efficient sieves.
 Wikipedia indicates that there is an O(N) sieve.
 That would be a quick win for optimization.

 3) I would add more commenting.

+4) Error handling and console logs if someone inputs erroneous arguments.